Association Park: Association Park (I)

 The field was abandoned to developers after 1888.

 The ballpark site is now the home of the Al-Taqwa Islamic Center.

 Association Park (II)

-This ballpark was home to the Kansas City Blues American Association entry during about 1902 through 1922.
-It was also home to the Kansas City Monarchs during 1920-1922.
+This ballpark was home to the Kansas City Blues American Association entry during 1903 through the early weeks of the 1923 season.
+It was also home to the Kansas City Monarchs during 1920-early 1923.
+The Blues moved here after having played their games at Exposition Park in 1902.